guybrush77/rapidobj/README.md

 ### Mesh

 Mesh class defines the shape of a polyhedral object.
-The geometry information is stored in two arrays: indices and num_face_vertices.
+The geometry data is stored in two arrays: indices and num_face_vertices.
 Per face material information is stored in the material_ids array.
 Smoothing groups, used for normal interpolation, are stored in the smoothing_group_ids array.

 **`Mesh::indices`**